lambertgarrido/spb-cap/docs/_posts/2020-01-12-housingcosts.md

 The HADS data files provide more features which are not included in the following analysis.
 These discarded variables are related to either LMED or INCRELAMIPCT.

-Note that the features starting with string FTM (for formatted) are categorical variables.
+Note that the features starting with string FMT (for formatted) are categorical variables.
 Therefore one-hot encoding was applied to these, ending up with with a 29-dimensional feature space.
 Following various data clearning/wrangling steps, the data set ends up having 486,785 observations.

 For the analysis that follows, Python code was written in various Jupyter notebooks.
 The notebook files can be found [here](https://github.com/lambertgarrido/spb-cap)